jnguyen727/bad-apple-spectrogram/README.md

 - Lined up all those spectrogram frames back into a video.
 - Laid the original audio on top for sync.

 The end result looks like a moving wall of frequencies—recognizably Bad Apple!!, but “spelled out” in the language of spectrograms.
-There’s a bit of blur: that’s normal for time–frequency windows and honestly adds to the vibe.

 ---

 ## What I Learned

 - Spectrograms are a great bridge between pictures and sound—enough structure to be legible, enough softness to feel organic.
 - Small choices (image height, window size, overlap) change the look a lot; there’s a spot where it reads clearly without looking clinical.
-The greatest example of this is the Time vs Frequency trade off, which is mentioned in my notes.
+The greatest example of this is the Time vs Frequency trade off, which are mentioned in my notes.
 - Recreating a meme in a new medium is a fun way to test understanding without taking yourself too seriously (and have fun!).
-It's honestly nice to take a break from coursework to work on something you genuinely have fun with.
+It's honestly nice to take a break from coursework to work on something you find fun in.

 ---